Aleksey Smirnov (pilot): World War II

-By the time Germany invaded the Soviet Union in June 1941 Smirnov had been promoted to the position of flight commander 153rd Fighter Aviation Regiment.
+By the time Germany invaded the Soviet Union in June 1941, Smirnov had been promoted to the position of flight commander in the 153rd Fighter Aviation Regiment.
 He saw combat during the first month of the invasion, flying both the I-16 and I-153 to conduct reconnaissance, ground attack, escort, and ground defense missions.
 While flying an I-153 on 9 July 1941 he shot down a Bf 109, gaining his first shootdown; however, he did not gain any more victories while flying the I-153.
 During a ground-attack mission on 21 August 1941 he was wounded during the flight but managed to return to his airfield.
 He was shot down on 14 September 1941 and parachuted out with a leg wound, but survived.
 In November 1942 the 153rd Fighter Aviation Regiment was honored with the Guards designation and renamed as the 28th Guards Fighter Aviation Regiment.
 The unit was later re-equipped with Bell P-39 Airacobras and trained to fly them in Spring 1942.
 On 23 July 1942 Smirnov and five others flew a mission to protect Soviet troops in the Semiluksky district of Voronezh from German bombing attacks.
 During the mission he shot down a Ju 88 and Bf 109, but was subsequently shot down; he was badly burned from the fire inside his plane, but after he parachuted out personnel from the 27th Tank Brigade rescued him; people from the brigade had also witnessed the shootdowns of the enemy planes and captured a German pilot.
 Smirnov was awarded the Order of Lenin for his performance on the mission.